Developing an Augmented Reality Application for Space Mission Training

 3

-The project is still ongoing, however, different methods have been conducted such as a contextual inquiry, Hierarchical Task Analysis, Keystroke Level Model, and Systematic Human Error Reduction and Prediction Approach to evaluate the first prototype.
-These results have shown that the preliminary prototype has shown to take less time to complete than one of the traditional tools, Ansys STK.
-The team is currently working on usability testing this preliminary prototype with Aerospace Engineering students from ERAU to identify issues and provide recommendations to the developers.
+The project is still ongoing, however, different methods have been conducted to evaluate the continuously iterated prototype.
+These results have shown that the prototype takes less time to complete than one of the traditional tools, Ansys STK.
+The team has conducted in-person usability testing of the current interface with Aerospace Engineering students from ERAU to identify issues and provide recommendations to the developers.
+From these recommendations, we will continue to develop the user interface as new functions and features get added to the application.

 Human Factors Team